schrammc/fractal/README.md

 ![An example output](https://raw.githubusercontent.com/schrammc/fractal/master/img/example.png)

-This is some haskell code to play with fractal "coastline" generation as outlined by Benoit Mandelbrot.
+This is some Haskell code to play with fractal "coastline" generation as outlined by Benoit Mandelbrot.

 ## How to run this

-This code uses is most conveniently used with the [haskell stack](https://www.haskellstack.org) build tool.
+This code is most conveniently used with the [Haskell Stack](https://www.haskellstack.org) build tool.

 Build with